Statutory Information

 Further information is available in the NUAST Equality Policy which is available by clicking the Arrow Icon to the right of this text.

-School's Career LeaderCarl Atkin - Deputy Head Teacher - Pastoral
+School's Career LeaderAsh Modi - Assistant Head Teacher - Pastoral

-How we measure and assess the impact of the careers programme on pupilsFormative assessment in tutor time of the tutor careers programme.
+How we measure and assess the impact of the careers programme on pupilsWe track post 16 and post 18 destinations to measure ambition and student engagement.

 Provider Access StatementNUAST actively seeks external speakers and presentations about careers and apprenticeship opportunities from a variety of employers.
 These include but are not limited to: